fiddlemike/liquibase_mysql_scraper/README.md

           |-- data/
 </pre>

+#Credit where due:
-Credit where due:  The application is using the argparse4j library available at  https://github.com/tatsuhiro-t/argparse4j/releases to handle the command line argument processing.
+The application is using the argparse4j library available at  https://github.com/tatsuhiro-t/argparse4j/releases to handle the command line argument processing. (argparse4j-0.6.0.jar)

+You will also need the MySQL connector (mysql-connector-java-5.1.36-bin.jar)

 # Where it's currently at in the development process
 I just finished phase one testing against a sample database running on MySQL 5.6.
 It was able to complete the extraction without